 A Notice to Owner form is not just some arbitrary letter you create on your own.
 A Notice to Owner/Notice to Contractor is a very specific statutory form that can be found in the Florida Statute, § 713.06, Fla.
 Stat.
 (2019).

-The NTO must be filled in correctly with specific information otherwise it can be invalid.
+The NTO must be filled in correctly with specific information.
+Otherwise, it can be deemed invalid.
 What that means is that if you do not use the language required by statute and provide all of the required information, you will lose your lien or bond claim rights.
-You need to send it at the right time, to the right people and it must include all the specific information that is required.

-Requirement #2 Sending Notice to Owner (NTO) Form timely
+Requirement #2: Send the Notice to Owner (NTO) form timely

-If you send your Notice to Owner in Florida by the 40th day from first furnishing the Notice to Owner is considered served, as long as you send the NTO in the correct manner.
+If you send your Notice to Owner in Florida by the 40th day from first furnishing labor or materials, the Notice to Owner is considered served, as long as you send the NTO in the correct manner.